Step 3- Hand Moisturising

 After washing hands

-Preventative care or conditioning, as appropriate throughout the day following hand washing and prior to continuing work
+Preventative care or conditioning, as appropriate throughout the day following hand washing and prior to continuing work.

 End of work

-Apply cream at the end of the day helps recover skin strength and health.
+Applying cream at the end of the day helps recover skin strength and health.

-For those that regularly wear gloves for long periods of time, skin often becomes dry, plus the moisture in the glove may harbour bacteria.
+For those that regularly wear gloves for long periods of time, skin often becomes dry, plus the moisture in the gloves may harbour bacteria.
 The use of pre-work hand cream can help reduce the negative effects of wearing gloves.

-Hand moisturisers/creams should be located in a convenient area such as staff rooms or at nurses stations.
+Hand moisturisers/creams should be located in a convenient area such as staff rooms or at nurses’ stations.

-Avoid oil based hand creams
+Avoid oil-based hand creams

 Emollient hand creams used in the healthcare setting must not affect the efficacy of the hand hygiene products (e.g. antiseptic agents) or gloves used (some oil-based hand creams are known to have a potentially damaging effect on gloves).